dankamongmen/notcurses/README.md

     POSIX, eliminating the need for me to cons up something similar.
 * I one night read the entirety of Lexi Summer Hale's [essays](http://xn--rpa.cc/irl/index.html), and woke up intending to write notcurses.
-* NES art was lifted from [The Spriters Resource](https://www.spriters-resource.com/nes/), the kind of site that makes the Internet great.
+* NES art was lifted from [The Spriters Resource](https://www.spriters-resource.com/nes/) and [NES Sprite](http://nes-sprite.resampled.ru/), the kind of sites that make the Internet great.
 It probably violates any number of copyrights.
 C'est la vie.
 * Mark Ferrari, master of the pixel, for no good reason allowed me to reproduce his incredible and groundbreaking color-cycling artwork.
 Thanks Mark!
 * Finally, the [demoscene](https://en.wikipedia.org/wiki/Demoscene) and general